 The month of May

 It feels like a long time since my last post.
-Life has become very busy, sometimes stressful, in the last few weeks, with changes in our foreign volunteer management coinciding with a reduction in the number of foreign volunteers working in the Kitchen.
-In past years I've posted around Vyshyvanka Day День вишиванки (the annual celebration of Ukraine's traditional vyshyvanka embroidered clothing), but this came and went on 21 May.
-This year, as well as people wearing their vyshyvanka shirts and dresses, a more poignant tradition was initiated: embroidered ribbons to leave in places as a reminder of those who have lost their lives in this war.
+Life has become very busy, sometimes stressful, in the last few weeks, with changes in our foreign volunteer management coinciding with a reduced number of volunteers.
+In past years I've posted around Vyshyvanka Day (День вишиванки, the annual celebration of Ukraine's traditional vyshyvanka embroidered clothing), but this came and went on 21 May.
+This year, as well as people wearing their vyshyvanka shirts and dresses, a more poignant tradition was initiated: embroidered ribbons to tie somewhere, as a reminder of those who have lost their lives in this war.
 Ribbons were placed at the door of Hell's Kitchen for us to take.
 I placed mine near my apartment, where I'll pass it every day on my way to work.

 Hell's Kitchen

 The current theme is potatoes...and more potatoes!
-We are feeding 200 more people which means 200 more meals (and bread rolls) and potatoes are a significant part of every meal.
+We are feeding 200 more people which means 200 more meals and potatoes are a significant part of every meal.

-We're operating with a very small group of foreign volunteers, at present.
+We're operating with a very small group of foreign volunteers at present.
 We're not sure why fewer volunteers are applying to work in Hell's Kitchen.
 One theory is that it may be due to increasing air fares as a result of rising fuel costs due to the Iran war.
 One of our volunteers needed to have some medical treatment in hospital and we wish him a speedy recovery.
-Our current small band of volunteers (3 of them 'Alumni, 'returning volunteers') is working very hard, often doing double shifts, to get all the vegetables prepared, the pots and pans washed and the bread dough rolled, alongside our Ukrainian colleagues.
+Our current small band of volunteers is working very hard, often doing double shifts, to get all the vegetables prepared, the pots and pans washed and the bread dough rolled, alongside our Ukrainian colleagues.

 Vladi, in the middle, left a few days ago and was replaced by Mael, a returning volunteer from France.

 Franklin, our foreign volunteer manager, left Hell's Kitchen after 3 years of service.
-He wants to spend more time teaching English, which is his passion, although he is still in contact with the Kitchen and continuing his fundraising activities.
-Our new manager is Ed, also from the USA, who is doing an amazing job of getting to grips with the systems we have in place, and we're working together to improve them.
+We miss him but understand that it's time for him to move on.
+He wants to spend more time teaching English, which is his passion.
+He is continuing his fundraising activities.
+Our new manager is Ed, who is doing a great job of getting to grips with the systems we have in place, and we're working together to improve them.
 Like Franklin, Ed is a cat lover, and so we often have our management meetings in the Cat Cafe.
 Here, it looks as though a leadership training course is taking place!

 It would be disingenuous of me to claim that the management change has been plain sailing.
-I've had to take a look at my approach to managing the volunteer schedule and the way I communicate.
-I have learned more about myself in two years of working here than in the whole of my previous career and I'm still learning.
-But sometimes I've felt like this cat!
+I've had to take a look at how I manage the volunteer scheduler and the way I communicate.
+I think I have learned more about myself in two years of working here than in the whole of my previous career, and I'm still learning.
+Sometimes I feel like this cat!

 Continuing the animal theme, we had an unexpected visitor to the Kitchen one day.